Skip links

 Non-Austrian companies planning on doing business in Austria must decide which legal form to use for their activities in the country.
 Among others, Austria’s corporate law offers the option of forming a corporation (subsidiary) or branch office.

-There are two kinds of corporations in Austria: the joint stock company (AG) and limited liability company (GmbH).
-Both are independent legal entities.
+There are three kinds of corporations in Austria: joint stock company (AG), flexible company (FlexCo) and limited liability company (GmbH).
+All are independent legal entities.
 In practice, the AG is mainly chosen by companies that are listed on stock exchanges and must therefore use this legal form.
 The GmbH’s flexible structure and easier management and formation often make non-Austrian investors view it as the appropriate form for conducting business in the country.
 An alterative is the registered branch office.

 In actual business practice, most non-Austrian investors choose the legal form of a GmbH or – to a much lesser extent – the branch office for their business activities in Austria.

-The key practical differences between the two corporate forms are discussed below.
+The key practical differences between the corporate forms are discussed below.

 Corporate law